 We work hard to eliminate any out-of-pocket expenses for nib members, which is why we have nib MediGap.
 When a specialist chooses to participate in MediGap, it means they’ve agreed to accept a higher benefit from nib as full payment for service – and not to charge you an out-of-pocket expense.
 You can find out more about nib MediGap online.

 Giving our members access to even more affordable health providers

-At nib, we want our members to be as healthy as possible, which is why we work closely with health providers across the country as part of our First Choice Network.
+At nib, we want our members to be as healthy as possible, which is why we work closely with health providers across the country as part of our nib First Choice network.
 The First Choice Network is a community of dentists, optometrists and physiotherapists who’ve promised they will deliver quality care and value for money to our members.
-We negotiate and lock in lower costs with each of our First Choice providers, meaning you can rest easy knowing you’re in the hands of a trusted health professional who’ll charge you a competitive treatment fee.
+We negotiate and lock in lower costs with each of our First Choice providers, meaning you can rest easy knowing you’re in the hands of a health professional who’ll charge you a competitive fee for commonly claimed treatments.

 If you’re looking for ways to reduce the price of your health insurance premium, a few small changes can make a big difference.
 For tips on how to reduce the cost of your premium, check out our guide to saving money on your health insurance cover.

 1Averages are not indicative of what every customer may experience, and some products may offer either a lower or higher increase.
 Excludes any adjustment for the Australian Government Rebate.